Employer of Record

 Note: Parents or legal guardians of disabled individuals are eligible for an additional exemption of Tk.
 50,000 beyond the standard tax-free limit.
 However, if both parents are taxpayers, only one can claim this increased exemption.

-The tax rate for non-resident foreigners is fixed at 30% on their income.
+The tax rate for non-resident foreigners is generally 30% on Bangladesh-source income, subject to treaty relief and specific statutory rules.

 Bangladesh Employee Hiring Cost